mantlenetworkio/mantle-tutorial/cross-dom-bridge-erc20/README.md

 To enable the bridge to transfer ERC-20 tokens, it needs to get an allowance first.
 The reason to use the SDK here is that it looks up the bridge address for us.
 While most ERC-20 tokens go through the standard bridge, a few require custom business logic that has to be written into the bridge itself.
-In those cases there is a custom bridge contract that needs to get the allowance.
+In those cases, there is a custom bridge contract that needs to get the allowance.

 ```js
 await allowanceResponse.wait();